 The 2010 Audi A4 turbo-4 comes with a 6-speed transmission as a sedan, or with a CVT.
 Wagons get an automatic and the turbo-4 and Audi's hallmark all-wheel drive.
 "Quattro has been around since the earth cooled," Edmunds comments.
 With a power bias of 40:60 to the rear wheels, "the A4's self-locking center differential redirects that power to the axle with the best traction" when traction suffers.
 Automobile points out "if need be, up to 90 percent can be directed to the front wheels."

 All A4s have electronic power steering that responds quickly but with artificial feel and feedback.
 The new A4 also offers an optional Drive Select system that allows drivers to choose settings for ride quality, steering heft and quickness, and speed of transmission shifts.
-"Drive Select is a kind of personal onboard tuning service," AutoWeek says.
 Car and Driver is fine with the variable steering feel, calling it "less conspicuous" than similar systems offered on BMWs.
 Automobile feels the steering is "light and direct" in town, "meatier" on back roads, and "relaxed, thanks to a languid four turns lock-to-lock," on the highway.
-AutoWeek agrees with TheCarConnection.com; the Audi's steering in most situations is "very light at low speeds, and while it firms up at high speeds, it wants to wander off center a bit, with a hint of twitch."
+Car and Driver says Drive Select feels "innately clean enough."
+Motor Trend thinks "the ride is a bit too harsh for everyday driving."
+Cars that don't have it have "precise, nicely weighted steering," Car and Driver says.

 We say Drive Select strips out basic goodness.
 Steering feels too slow or too heavy, depending on the mode chosen, and ride quality can turn brittle in Sport mode.
 The worst offense with the A4, though, isn't Drive Select; it's the absence of Audi's fantastic dual-clutch transmission.